interledger/rfcs/0000-dynamic-configuration-protocol/0000-dynamic-configuration-protocol.md

   - The `triggeredBy` of the ILP packet is the ILP address of the parent node
   - The `data` of the ILP packet is empty (size: 0)

+### ASN.1 Definition
+The ASN.1 definition of ILP packets is described in [InterledgerProtocol.asn](../asn1/InterledgerProtocol.asn) and Dynamic Configure Protocol data is in [DynamicConfigureProtocol.asn](./DynamicConfigureProtocol.asn) as well.

 ### Encoding Rule
-The ASN.1 definition of ILP packet is described in [InterledgerProtocol.asn](../asn1/InterledgerProtocol.asn).
-How the variable-length octet string and Uint8 are written into binary is described in [Notes on OER Encoding](../0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md).
+How ASN.1 types are written into binary is described in [Notes on OER Encoding](../0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md).